Pythm/ad-ElectricalManagement/README.md

 ### 🏖️ Vacation State

-Turns down temperature to `away` setting.
+Turns down temperature to `vacation` setting.
 Uses the default vacation switch if left blank.

 ---

 ### 🪟 Window Sensors

-The app will set the climate temperature to the `away` setting for as long as windows are open.
-It will also notify if the indoor temperature drops below the `normal` threshold.
-You can also specify a temperature threshold with `getting_cold` to only get notifications if a window is open and the temperature outside is below getting cold.
-This defaults to 18 degrees.
+The app will lower the climate temperature for as long as windows are open.
+It will also notify if the indoor temperature drops below the `getting_cold` threshold.
+The threshold defaults to 18 degrees.

 Define a window temperature sensor as `window_temp` to react quicker to sunny days and turn down heating before it gets too hot, with `window_offset` as an offset from target temperature.
 This is default to -3.